weiguangzhao/Diff-OP3D/README.md

 ![avatar](doc/overview.png)

 ### Environment
-Our baseline (Diffusion-based or Clip-based) could be conducted on one single RTX3090 or RTX4090.
+Our baseline (Diffusion-based or CLIP-based) could be conducted on one single RTX3090 or RTX4090.
 ```
 conda env create -f op3dzsl.yaml
 conda activtae op3dzsl